Hi, I’m Kim.

 We live in times of great transition, when old cultural myths and institutions no longer hold.
 In the ongoing evolution of human consciousness, part of the process involves constructing new myths — new images of who we are in relation to the universe.
 My writing and creative work explores the relationship between the mysteries of nature and the collective human psyche, in the making of a new mythology — not the modern myths of “progress” and conquest of nature, but of an emergent, interconnected “Gaian mind.”
 I am searching for patterns of the positive, the uplifting and the transcendental: stories about urban and societal renewal, transformation, wholeness, permaculture, treehouses, technological alchemy and the miracles of the everyday, present moment.

 Stemming from a training in architecture, my drawings are illustrative vignettes exploring the conscious and unconscious relationships we have with our built environment.
 These whimsical illustrations are visual re-interpretations of beloved or memorable places which give meaning to an otherwise anonymous city.
 My artwork poses the question whether spaces can be more than something that is merely moved through, but rather a shared, experiential consciousness.

 Focusing on Montreal’s urban spaces, cultural life and other compelling urban mysteries, my work hopes to chart alternate realities that are always in the process of unfolding.

 I welcome commissions for illustrations, graphic, web or architectural design work.
 Send me a message via info [at] collectivepsyche [dot] com or use the contact form below to get in touch.

-If you have questions or would like to commission me for a project, you can email me using the contact form below or post something in the comments.
+If you have questions or would like to commission me for a project, you can email me using the contact form below, or send me a voicemail via the Speakpipe widget (click on the tab “Send voicemail” to the right), or post something in the comments.

 Thanks for visiting!